Using Your System's hosts File

 Block all traffic to and from the domain

 Set a fully qualified domain name (FQDN).
 In the example below, replace example_hostname with your system’s hostname.
 The domain example.com can be a public internet domain (ex. a public website) or the domain of a private network (ex. your home LAN), or a subdomain (subdomain.example.com).
-It’s important to add the FQDN entry directly after the localhost line, so it looks like:
+It’s important to add the FQDN entry immediately after the localhost line, so it looks like below:

 127.0.0.1 localhost 127.0.1.1 hostname.example.com example_hostname